 You may be in a niche that doesn’t require SEO.
 Not every website needs to draw visitors from search engines.
 Someone new to a community may search online for a pediatrician or a podiatrist, but someone who needs a brain surgeon is very unlikely to search the web to find one.
 If you’re that brain surgeon, you rely on referrals from other doctors and patients, and your website serves to provide information to people who have already been referred to you.
 For you, a niche-specific website may be perfect.

 But if you’re like most website owners you need to attract new customers, clients and patients via your website.
 You need to show up in search engines when people look for what you sell or what services you provide.
 Here is where niche-designed websites may get ugly.

 Some may not permit many optimization techniques that will help your website show up for the searches your target is looking for.

 But perhaps the ugliest thing is something I listed above as a good thing: They almost all offer pre-written content for your website.
 If you’re a podiatrist, say, they may have content about bunions, ingrown toenails, ankle injuries, plantar fasciitis, and many other conditions of the foot and ankle.
 Good, right?
-Not really.

 The Danger of Duplicate Content

 Let’s say you want patients suffering from bunions to find you online.
 If a dozen local podiatrists have a page about bunions that says the same thing on all of their sites, Google is very unlikely to show more than one of them in search results.
 What good does it do the searcher if every one of the top ten results has exactly the same information for them?